-This book gets 4.5 stars out of 5.
-I really enjoyed the story, and will definitely read the book again.
-I only took off half a star for the punctuation quirks, because while I was able to get used to them, I think they would be confusing to some readers.
 I really enjoyed this book, and will keep it as part of my collection for a re-read at a later time.
 I want to congratulate this author on a debut that kept me on the edge of my seat!
 I couldn’t wait to figure out what happened next!

 I usually have trouble with books that are told in multiple points of view, but I didn’t have an issue with this book.
 It was really good, kept me guessing through the whole story, and is definitely one I will read again.
 If you are interested in adding this book to your Goodreads TBR, check out the link below.
 This book isn’t available on Amazon yet, but as soon as it is, I will add a purchase link.
 The link will provide me a small commission through Amazon Associates, and will require no extra purchase on your part.

 For more bookish fun and book reviews, don’t forget to subscribe!
 You can also follow me on social media to continue the conversation!
 Until next time, bookworms!